MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 Functionality included in the feature include:

 - A new form for Project default dimension rules to define the criteria for determining if dimensions should default from the project or contract line.
 - The addition of Time and Material contract lines appearing in the defaulting accounting for project contracts.
+This allows users to enter financial dimension default values for both types of contract lines.
-- Logic added to import from staging, on-account transactions, forecasts, and revenue recognition to determine if dimensions should default from the project or contract line.
+- Logic added to import from staging, on-account transactions, forecasts, journals, and revenue recognition to determine if dimensions should default from the project or contract line.
 - Fixes to improve the reliability of saving default dimensions values within the project and contract line forms.

 ### Dimension Rules